MasteryEducation/SecuritiesExamsMastery.ca/content/csc/4/5/index.md

 - [x] The Office of the Superintendent of Financial Institutions (OSFI).
 - [ ] The Canada Revenue Agency (CRA).

-> **Explanation:** CIRO (formerly IIROC) oversees dealer member regulation and sets key margin and lending guidelines.
-OSFI, on the other hand, also plays a role in overseeing financial institutions, but not specifically margin guidelines for investment dealers.
+> **Explanation:**( CIRO (formerly IIROC) oversees dealer member regulation and sets key margin and lending guidelines.
+OSFI, on the other hand, also plays a role in overseeing financial institutions, but not specifically margin guidelines for investment dealers.)

----

 ### When the Bank of Canada signals it might raise rates, corporations often:
 - [x] Issue debt sooner to lock in lower rates.